TIMBER DECK D-I-Y (EZYDECK)

 Special Interlocking Edge

 Every tile comes with the patented Ezydeck Modular Decking System.
 Your dream deck can now become a reality by simply clicking together the tiles.
-Each Ezydeck tile has special interlocking edge, that can be clipped on to its neighboring tiles.
+Each Ezydeck tile has special interlocking edges, that can be clipped on to its neighboring tiles.

 - Quick and easy to install, just clip on the tiles